ConorLTH/airway_intubation_landmarks_detection/README.md

 # airway_intubation_landmarks_detection
-This the code release for the Airway Intubation Landmarks Detection
+This is the code release for the Airway Intubation Landmarks Detection